0jc1/cointracker/README.md

 # Cointracker

-https://cointracker.lol is a free cryptocurrency portfolio tracker built in the Django framework.
+Cointracker is a free cryptocurrency portfolio tracker built in the Django framework.
 This project uses Bootstrap 3, FlowUI, Chart.js and vanilla JavaScript for the frontend.

 Right now, only a few major cryptocurrencies are supported.
 The core features of the application are mostly done, but more advanced features are still in development.